dmouscher/nomic/rules-3.md

 Velocity Adjustment Petitions cannot be edited or deleted.
 A Velocity Adjustment Petition that is edited and not yet passed is no longer considered to be a Velocity Adjustment Petition.
 The first time a player edits or deletes a Velocity Adjustment Petition will cause said player to be unable create any Velocity Adjustment Petitions for the next 24 hours, and any subsequent times said player edits or deletes a Velocity Adjustment Petition will bar said player from creating any Velocity Adjustment Petitions for the remainder of their term as a member of the Fed.

 When the Fed rotates, all outstanding Velocity Adjustment Petitions become invalid and must be reproposed by the new members of the Fed, should they wish.

+## 356

+The groups Raw Materials, Materials, and Resources are:
+&nbsp;&nbsp;&nbsp;&nbsp;defined equal to each other and visa versa,
+&nbsp;&nbsp;&nbsp;&nbsp;a subset of items,
+&nbsp;&nbsp;&nbsp;&nbsp;contain tradable unless stated otherwise,
+&nbsp;&nbsp;&nbsp;&nbsp;contain items with non negative quantaties,
+&nbsp;&nbsp;&nbsp;&nbsp;contain items with integer amounts only.
+&nbsp;&nbsp;&nbsp;&nbsp;contain the following:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Corn, Fish, Food, Steel, Wood, Oil, Energy, and Technology.

+BF, Gloop, Wine, and Crackers are defined as items, but not as Raw Materials, Materials, or Resources.